California Healthy Youth Act (Sexual Health & HIV Prevention Education)

 - To promote understanding of sexuality as a normal part of human development;

 - To ensure pupils receive integrated, comprehensive, accurate, and unbiased sexual health and HIV prevention instruction and provide educators with clear tools and guidance to accomplish that end;

 - To provide pupils with the knowledge and skills necessary to have healthy, positive, and safe relationships and behaviors

 ABC Unified recognizes the importance of the parent/guardian relationship with students and the school community.
 The Office of Secondary Education wants to empower parents and guardians to make the best decision possible for your family in regards to the California Healthy Youth Act.
 Here are the resources and tools available to you:

 - Notification with information regarding the law in both the summer mailer and through a site letter sent home at least two weeks prior to instruction.
 (See sample letters below for your reference)

-- Preview of curriculum and student resources in our district textbook office (please call us to make an appointment).
+- Preview of curriculum and student resources via Zoom Meeting (please call us to make an appointment).